twknab/mean_hike/readme.md

 	+ Turn Hike View page panes into Accordions like on Dashboard page (high-priority)

+	- Add icons to view hike, pre-trip and post-trip pages (high-priority).

 ## Development Issues Log:
 	- `$autoScroll()` re-renders DOM and re-executes Controller.
 	- When using `ngRoute`, `res.redirect('/')` does not change view.